almostearthling/when-command-docs/manpage.rst

   simultaneously executed, but this limit can be increased in the applet settings_.

-.. [#busevent] This is an advanced feature and is not available by default.
-  It has to be enabled in the program settings to be accessible.
-Refer to the appropriate chapter for more information.

-.. [#confhidden] I was doubtful about providing the option, then just decided to implement it and provide a safety net anyway.

-.. [#inotify] This is an optional feature, and could lack on some systems: to enable it the ``pyinotify`` library must be installed, please refer to the instructions below.

 .. [#deferredevents] Most events are *deferred*, although there are some whose associated conditions are immediately evaluated: *startup*, *shutdown*, and *suspend* events will cause the respective conditions to immediately trigger